10 Best DreamHost Alternative Services for 2022

-Hostinger helps you regarding data migration at no fees with every possible way compared to DreamHost $99 per migration.
-Their entry plan priced at 99 cents per month allowing one domain, 10GB disk space, 100GB bandwidth, 1 email address, and drag-drop site builder.
-For more resources, you’ll need to upgrade to higher accounts named “Premium” and “Business” at $2.59/mo and $4.49/mo respectively.
-Both concede unlimited domains, emails, parked domains, FTPs, backups and more.
+Hostinger helps you with data migration at no fees in every possible way compared to DreamHost $99 per migration.
+Their entry plan is priced at 99 cents per month, allowing one domain, 10GB disk space, 100GB bandwidth, 1 email address, and a drag-drop site builder.
+For more resources, you’ll need to upgrade to higher accounts named “Premium” and “Business” at $2.59/mo and $4.49/mo, respectively.
+Both concede unlimited domains, emails, parked domains, FTPs, backups, and more.

-Hostinger offers a 30-day money-back guarantee whereas DreamHost 97 days.
+Hostinger offers a 30-day money-back guarantee, whereas DreamHost 97 days.
 You can see they (Hostinger) have a way lower refund time.
 In our experience, one month is still a good amount of time to test any host.
-Both companies have custom made control panel.
+Both companies have custom-made control panels.

 - 24/7 instant support agents